JarmoTelia/tunnistus/README.md

 **Q: How do I know whether my integration uses signed requests?**<br/>
 A: Your authentication request should be structured like this:<br/>
 https://tunnistus-pp.telia.fi/uas/oauth2/authorization?request=eyJhbGciOiJSUzI1NiIsImtp...<br/>
 You can inspect this using your browser's developer tools.
-The only parameter must be "request", nothing else.
+The only parameter must be "request", nothing else.<br/>If the request contains other parameters, they are ignored, and only the parameters included in the signed request object are processed.